kevinmatthes/contributing/CONTRIBUTING.md

+### Indentation

+Indentation has to be made using **four spaces** per level.
+Tab characters (`\t`) **must not** be used.

 ### Sections

-Sections shall be separated by 3 blank lines from neighbouring ones.
+Sections shall be separated by three blank lines from neighbouring ones.
 This also concerns sections of different level but only in case that they actually contain a line of text.

 In case that a section does not contain any line of content but introduces a set of subsections instead, one blank line for separation is sufficient.